The Cotswold Way

 Ahh the joy of the Cotswolds.
-A gorgeous little world of gold and amber buildings, cosy thatched cottages, gently rolling hills and villages crammed with teeny tearooms and ancient inns.
+A gorgeous little world of gold and amber farmhouses and cosy thatched cottages.
+It’s a world of gently rolling hills and villages crammed with teeny tearooms and ancient inns.
 Is there anywhere more magical in England?

 Well, actually, quite a bit.
 Because while I still enjoyed myself on the Cotswold Way, this must be said:

 In fact, I’ll go further: this is my least favourite of all the long-distance trails.